trekawek/trekawek.github.io/_posts/2000-01-02-portfolio.md

 ## aqi.eco

-I'm maintaining a SaaS that reads the data from a ESP8266-based, [Luftdaten-compatible](https://luftdaten.info/feinstaubsensor-bauen/) air pollution sensor and display it in a nice way.
+I'm maintaining a SaaS that reads the data from an ESP8266-based, [Luftdaten-compatible](https://luftdaten.info/feinstaubsensor-bauen/) air pollution sensor and displays it in a nice way.

 <i class="fa fa-line-chart"></i> <a href="https://aqi.eco">aqi.eco</a><br/>
 <i class="fa fa-home"></i> <a href="https://smolna.aqi.eco">Live demo</a><br/>